myst729/Vuelog/userdata/posts/2017/customize-the-site.md

 // Fill in the shortname to integrate Disqus with your blog.
 disqusShortname: '',

-// Fill in the account to integrate IntenseDebate with your blog.
-intenseDebateAccount: '',

 // Fill in the uid to integrate LiveRe with your blog.
 livereUid: '',
 ```